19hours/sg-statutes/Acts/Casino Control Act.md

 ### Composition of offences

-196\.—(1) The Authority may, in its discretion, compound any offence under this Act which is prescribed as a compoundable offence by collecting from a person reasonably suspected of having committed the offence a sum not exceeding —
+196\.—(1) The Authority may, in its discretion, compound any offence under this Act (except an offence under Part IX) which is prescribed as a compoundable offence by collecting from a person reasonably suspected of having committed the offence a sum not exceeding —

 (a) one half of the amount of the maximum fine that is prescribed for the offence; or

 (b) $5,000,

 whichever is the lower.

+[Act 36 of 2012 wef 31/01/2013]

 (2) On payment of such sum of money, no further proceedings shall be taken against that person in respect of the offence.